Accedo-Global-Solutions/accedo-control-sdk-js/API.md

 # Instance methods

 To use those methods, call them on an instance of a client.
-All API calls will make use of the existing parameters on the instance (uuid, etc)
+All API calls will make use of the existing parameters on the instance (appKey, etc)

 # getLogLevel